b-zurg/react-collapse-pane/README.md

 </SplitPane>
 ```

-What you just did is make a splittable panel layout!
+What you just did is make a split collapsible panel layout!

 ## Congrats!
 That was easy! :grin:

 This basically splits the children vertically (i.e. full-height split).
 The children can be any valid React child.
 If a child is `null` it will be excluded from being split or displayed.

 By default there is a 1px divider with a grabbable surface of 1rem width or height (depending on the split).
+If you hover over the divider a button will appear that you can use to collapse the panel.

-There is also no limit to the number of divs you have as children.
+There is no limit to the number of elements you have as children.
 The `SplitPane` will split them all accordingly.

-## But what about *collapsing* the panels, *styling* the resizer, or *RTL* support? :sob:
+## But what about *styling* the resizer, the buttons, controlling the animations, or *RTL* support? :sob:

 This library supports all of these things and more!